 Signed by walking disaster Steve Kean, Yakubu had one of his best individual seasons as a player, despite ultimately facing relegation and a live chicken-led fan protest.
 His four goals against Swansea in a 4-2 victory stand out, for the quality of the goals, as well the variety of finishes.
 The first, a sweeping left footed shot that flew across the goal and into the far corner.
 The additional level of pace applied to the ball from Givet’s already skidding cutback, meant the ball rocketed into the top corner.
 His second and third goals were expertly poached headers, lurking on the goal line like that prick you used to play with at school.
 Even with a hat-trick under his belt, the game was still perched at 3-2, showing Blackburn’s soft belly to contradict their Yak’s horns.
 His fourth goal, a perfect penalty that sent the keeper the wrong way.
 His celebration was simple, arms held outstretched, cool, calm and collected in his capabilities.

 This was only Blackburn’s second win of the season and the first since victory over Arsenal in which Yakubu also scored.
 At the end of the December, a famous 3-2 win at Old Trafford in which Yakubu scored twice had Blackburn fans dreaming of survival.
 In almost every game in which Blackburn won that season, Yakubu scored.
 He couldn’t do enough to keep the club from slipping into relegation.
 Kean was one of the worst managers in recent Premier League history.
 The club’s owners, Indian chicken magnates the Venkys, were utterly incompetent at every single level in the boardroom.
 Seven losses in their last eight games of the season ensured their relegation from which they have yet to return from.
-Eighteen goals in a very poor side was an incredible return for the Nigerian, this could be a chance to rekindle his climb to the peak of club football.
+18 goals in a very poor side was an incredible return for the Nigerian, this could be a chance to rekindle his climb to the peak of club football.

 Instead, Yakubu chose to be one of the first major players to join the Chinese football revolution.
 The move was uneventful, a classic case of a player moving East and not doing anything worth writing home about.
 Yakubu’s choice to move to China in fact only elevates his cult status in England further.
 He came for a decade, scored loads of goals, won the hearts of fans and further compounded the excellent talents of African players in Europe.
 Brief returns to England with Reading and Coventry were difficult to endure, his injuries only hampering his previously undeniable skill.
-Having retired just over a year ago, it is important to recognise Yakubu’s legacy in England.
+Having retired nearly three years ago, it is important to recognise Yakubu’s legacy in England.
 So, whatever era of Yakubu you most fondly remember, you must always know that if you feed the Yak, he will score.